bachar78/Task-Manager-App/README.md

 # Task-Manager-App

-Task-Manager-App is an application built with the MERN stack.
+- Task-Manager-App is an application built with the MERN stack.
-It is for a team who is working to finish a specific project where every member can write his own tasks and define the status, the deadline, the notes about every single task
+- It is for a team who is working to finish a specific project where every member can write his own tasks and define the status, the deadline, the notes about every single task.
-The member can create, update , delete and browse his own tasks
+- The member can create, update , delete and browse his own tasks

 ## 1.Setup